5 Ways To Value A Real Estate Rental Property

 The Bottom Line on Evaluating a Rental Property’s Value

-Using a combination of these different methods, you can calculate the value of your property and determine whether it’s worth your time as an investment.
+Using a combination of these different methods, you can calculate the value of your property and determine whether it’s worth your time as a property investor.

-It’s important to remember that no one technique will give you a robust picture, so it’s best to use these methods in combination with one another.
+It’s important to remember that no one technique will give you a robust picture, so it’s best to use one valuation method combined with others.

-Additionally, you’ll want to look at these metrics over time and in comparison with nearby properties to get the most accurate picture.
+Additionally, you’ll want to look at these metrics over time and compare nearby properties to get the most accurate picture.